Locals take part in CCC honors institute

 Interns who helped with Central Honors Institute were Julia Davidchik, a sophomore at CCC-Columbus and daughter of Sarah and Daniel Davidchik of Columbus; Gabbi Judd, a junior at Wayne High School and daughter of Rachel and Daniel Judd of Wayne; Ashley Kraemer, a sophomore at the University of Nebraska-Lincoln and daughter of Greta and Doug Kraemer of Allen; Caroline Slama, a junior at Aquinas High School and daughter of Amy and Kevin Slama of Rising City; and Katelyn Wiegand, a junior at Wayne State College and daughter of Mary and Doug Wiegand of Columbus.

-Listed by the school locals that will be attending this fall, participants were:
+Listed by the school locals will be attending this fall, participants were:

 BRAINARD – EAST BUTLER PUBLIC SCHOOLS: Emy Lyons of Dwight, daughter of Lisa and Galen Lyons, and Chance Rohda of Weston, son of Jennifer and Nate Rohda.